superelitist/OnlineEventsRedux/readme.md

 KNOWN ISSUES
 -----------------------

+* The script uses parked spawn points for the armored cars, but they now spawn at the closest vehicle node for added safety.
+Unfortunately, they still sometimes get placed in difficult locations, like behind fences that they can't cross.
+I might have to set up some spawn exclusion zones.

+* The script will only spawn certain vehicle classes for steal missions, but certain vehicles still can't be resprayed (and VEHICLE::_IS_VEHICLE_SHOP_RESPRAY_ALLOWED() doesn't appear to work, at all), such as the Taxi.
+The most useful (but terribly inelegant) solution in the short term is probably to hard-code an exclude filter for unusable models, so please report any such vehicles.

+* The guards protecting the crate still sometimes get respawned right in front of the player, which is immersion breaking.
+I need to figure out how to ensure they spawn out of sight of the player.

 * Vehicle Persistence.
 Since the script dynamically gathers spawn points (I wonder how many times I will type that), the 30-some vehicles that are spawned by the otherwise superlative 'I'm Not MentaL's Persistance Mod'[sic] are considered possible spawns, even though the game engine would normally never place vehicles where I parked most of mine...
-I have some techniques in place to try to avoid spawning vehicles where vehicles already exist, but I'm open to further ideas.
+I have some techniques in place to try to avoid spawning vehicles where vehicles already exist.
+Also, I stopped using a persistence mod and rolled my own version, so I'm probably not going to put more effort into this issue.

-* The script uses parked spawn points for the armored cars.
-This means that they spawn in parking garages with embarrassing regularity.
-This wouldn't be embarrassing, except that they generally have a difficult time navigating out.
-Sometimes, they literally give up and run away from the truck, which obviously makes the event rather trivial.
-Possible fixes include a) discovering un-parked spawn points (via my method, probably infeasible.
-I could gather millions or billions of points...), and b) checking for a roof over spawns (which won't prevent spawns on the roof of the garage, and will prevent otherwise legitimate spawns under freeways, etc...).

-* The doors on the armored truck must be blown open to get the reward, but it seems you're just as likely to blow the truck up.
-I tried to make the script open the doors when the player gets in the driver's seat, but for some reason it doesn't actually work until the player backs the truck up.
-Which is odd.
-I'm actively trying to figure out why.

-* The script will only spawn certain vehicle classes for steal missions, but certain vehicles still can't be resprayed (and VEHICLE::_IS_VEHICLE_SHOP_RESPRAY_ALLOWED() doesn't appear to work, at all), such as the Taxi.
-The most useful (but terribly inelegant) solution in the short term is probably to hard-code an exclude filter for unusable models, so please report any such vehicles.

-* The guards protecting the crate are supposed to wander around.
-They don't.
-I don't consider this high-priority (they still fight the player), but it's there.

 * The script doesn't check for actual (like, story-mode) mission status, so... probably don't use this until you've finished the game.